Ziang-Lu/Database-Learning-Notes/6-MongoDB/MongoDB.md

 *(Similar to Linux shell pipeline)*

-For more practical examples of MongoDB Aggregation Framework, check out the MFlix project:
+For more practical examples of Aggregation Framework, check out the MFlix project:

 https://github.com/Ziang-Lu/Intro-to-MongoDB/tree/master/notebooks